MoralisWeb3/docs/blog/2023-01-12-disable-total-for-faster-response-times.md

   name: Reuben Salisbury
 ---

+In order to vastly improve the response times on a number of endpoints (by up to x10!), we are planning to phase out support for `total` within our API responses.

-A new flag called `disable_total` has been added to the below endpoints.
-When set to `true`, the total count from the response will be omitted, and the endpoint's response time will be vastly improved.
+A new flag called `disable_total` exists on the below endpoints which defaults to `false`.
+When users set this to `true`, the `total` count from the response will return as `null`, and the endpoint's response time is greatly improved.
+We strongly recommend to begin using this flag.

-This flag currently defaults to `false`, however, we strongly recommend to begin using this flag because in future the default will be set to `true`.
+### Planned Change
+From **February 1st 2023** the default value of `disable_total` will be set to `true`, and unless you specify `disable_total=false`, the `total` value will be returned as `null`.

 ### Endpoints